All Episodes

 And the way this show gets prepped, I constantly am reading.

-When I read something I like, I print it to my studio printer, and then I forget about it.
+When I read something I like, I print it to my studio printer and then I forget about it.

-Because I'm confident that when I go in the next day and collect the things from the printers that are going through it, I'll remember why.
+And once I have printed it, I forget it because I'm confident that when I go in the next day and collect the things from the printers that are going through it, I'll remember why I wanted to print it and why it was a possibility for the stack of stuff.

 I find myself lately throwing more stuff away.